primitiveshaun/primitivestuff/packages/primitiverocks/README.md

 GitHub repo 👉  [primitivestuff](https://github.com/primitiveshaun/primitivestuff)

 **NB.
-This is a test / concept deployment.Codebase will be opensource, it's made available on AS-IS basis while I remove licenced/branded elements, please don't use them.**
+This is a test / concept deployment.
+Codebase will be opensource, it's made available on AS-IS basis while I remove licenced/branded elements, please don't use them.**

 See [changelog](CHANGELOG.md) for release notes.